StarRocks/starrocks/docs/reference/System_variable.md

 * enable_query_cache (2.5 and later)

   Specifies whether to enable the Query Cache feature.
 Valid values: true and false. `true` specifies to enable this feature, and `false` specifies to disable this feature.
 When this feature is enabled, it works only for queries that meet the conditions specified in the application scenarios of [Query Cache](../using_starrocks/query_cache.md#application-scenarios).

-* query_cache_force_populate (2.5 and later)

-  Specifies whether to ignore the computation results saved in the query cache.
-Valid values: true and false. `true` specifies to enable this feature, and `false` specifies to disable this feature.
-If this feature is enabled, StarRocks ignores the cached computation results when it performs computations required by queries.
-In this case, StarRocks once again reads data from the source, computes the data, and updates the computation results saved in the query cache.
-In this sense, the `query_cache_force_populate=true` setting resembles cache misses.

 * query_cache_entry_max_bytes (2.5 and later)